The Abrahamic and Mosaic Covenants

 Now to Abraham and his Seed were the promises made.
 He does not say, “And to seeds” as of many, but as of one, ‘And to your Seed’, who is Christ.

-Let us now fully understand what the Bible actually means when it says, ‘I will bless those who bless you, and I will curse him who curses you’.
 It is important to understand that the Abrahamic Covenant is the covenant of faith, which is in fact the Gospel of Jesus Christ itself.

 6 just as Abraham “believed God, and it was accounted to him for righteousness.”
 7 Therefore know that only those who are of faith are sons of Abraham.
 8 And the Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel to Abraham beforehand, saying, “In you all the nations shall be blessed.”
 9 So then those who are of faith are blessed with believing Abraham.